imtiazvive/imtiazvive/README.md

   techCommunities: {
                         coorganizer: "NextGen"
                       },
-  challenge: "I am doing the #100DaysOfCode challenge focused on JavaScript and React" }
+  challenge: "Taking on the #100DaysOfCode challenge to strengthen my proficiency in JavaScript and React development" }

 ```